LAST UPDATED: September 18, 2019

-Crescent includes a five-inch, seven-inch, and 10-inch curved-jaw pair of locking pliers, along with a six-inch and nine-inch pair of needle-nose pliers in its five-piece set.
+Crescent includes a 5-inch, 7-inch, and 10-inch curved-jaw pair of locking pliers, along with a 6-inch and 9-inch pair of needle-nose pliers in its five-piece set.
 All five locking pliers are equipped with a built-in wire cutter.
 They meet ASME standards for quality and are nickel-plated to be rust- and corrosion-resistant.
 The narrow profile of these locking pliers makes it easier to get them into tight spaces where a firm hold is key.
 The angled teeth in each pair of locking pliers allow for a non-slip grip.
 The power adjustment screw and trigger release handle aid in precision clamping.

 We found it hard to overlook the fact that while Crescent does equip the trigger release lever on each of these locking pliers with grippy rubberized material, the power adjustment screws don’t include the same amount of gripping power.
 Also, since these pliers are just nickel-plated, they may not be as strong as other brands.
 That being said, nearly anyone of any experience level can find a use for this five-piece set of locking pliers.

 The Irwin Vise-Grip series includes many locking pliers worthy of your attention.
 This particular model has a long nose and measures four inches.
 The extra compact design makes it perfect for challenging tasks when you need to reach tight areas and grip small objects.
 Because these pliers weigh only 0.24 pounds, you'll be able to carry them around with ease and store them wherever convenient.